SqliteModernCpp/sqlite_modern_cpp/README.md

 // But beware that it will execute on destruction if it wasn't executed! ps >> [&](int a,int b){ ... };

-// after a successfull execution the statment an be executed again, but the bound values are resetted.
+// after a successfull execution the statment can be executed again, but the bound values are resetted.
 // If you dont need the returned values you can execute it like this ps.execute();
 // or like this